Ends in

 Amazon API Gateway Pricing

-• You pay only for the API calls you receive and the amount of data transferred out.
+• Pay only for API calls received and the amount of data transferred out

-• API Gateway also provides optional data caching charged at an hourly rate that varies based on the cache size you select.
+• Optional data caching charged hourly based on cache size

 Building APIs with Amazon API Gateway: